ShyleesDevs/ShareIssues-fix/README.md

 **Steps to Fix:**
 1. Check database credentials: Verify that the database credentials in the configuration file are correct.
-2. Ensure database server is running: Make sure the database server is up and running.
+2. Ensure the database server is running: Make sure the database server is up and running.
 3. Check network connectivity: Confirm that the machine running the code can reach the database server.
 Ping the server IP address or domain to check for connectivity issues.
 4. Firewall settings: Ensure that the firewall settings allow traffic to the database server on the appropriate port.
 5. Check library dependencies: Verify that all required dependencies for the XYZ library are installed and up to date.